• Skip to primary navigation

 7. In a large bowl, whisk together the stock and eggs.

-8. Let the leeks and celery cool slightly, then mix into the stock and eggs.
+8. Let the leeks and celery cool slightly.
+Mix the cooled leeks and celery into the stock and eggs.

-9. Add the cooled, toasted brioche.
+9. Add the cooled, toasted brioche to the bowl.
 Gently fold the liquid with the bread so that all of the bread is covered and damp.
 I use my hands to do this, or you can use a spatula or wooden spoon.

 10. Spread the brioche out in the buttered baking dish.
 Cover tightly with foil.